 Signs to look (and listen) for if someone is contemplating suicide

-One of the following, by itself, may or may not be a cause for concern, but multiple signs may be some indicators that your loved one is possibly suffering from depression, and is potentially at risk for suicide.
-I highly recommend that you be particularly curious if the patterns seem new or increased or appear related to a major life change, such as a deeply personal loss or other painful events.
+One of the following, by itself, may or may not be a cause for concern, but multiple signs may be some indicators that your loved one is possibly suffering from depression and is potentially at risk for suicide.
+I highly recommend that you be particularly curious if the patterns seem new or increased or appear related to a major life change, such as a deep personal loss or other painful events.
 Most importantly: trust your instincts!

 What to look for

 Many of us get the blues from time to time, but if someone you know suffers from depression and/or prolonged depression, take this into consideration.
 30-70% of suicide victims suffer from major depression or some bipolar disorder.

 Talk or joke about suicide – listen to their words

 Joking around about taking one’s life is sadly common.
 We see and hear FML (f*uk my life), emojis with a gun, or putting fingers in the shape of a gun to the head all too often.
 If your friend, coworker, or loved one comments about hopelessness, helplessness, or feeling trapped, in combination with casual threats of suicide, you may be on to something.
 Have you noticed rage or them talking about seeking revenge?
 Additionally, have you heard them say any of the following?

 • “You’d be better off without me.”

 • “I don’t want to be a burden.”

 • “I can’t keep doing this.”

 • “If anything happens to me, promise to take care of…”